Best cheap smartwatch for Android 2024

 Reasons to avoid

 Most cheap Android smartwatches have cheap, toy-like appearances, whether you choose a squircle or circular display.
-That's why many gravitate towards hybrid smartwatches that pick style over substance.
+That's why many users gravitate towards hybrid smartwatches that pick style over substance.
 But since most of our favorite hybrids are expensive, we're picking the reasonable Garmin Vivomove Sport for this spot.

 Attribute | Quick look | Score |